Skip to main content

 What is Ansible?

-Ansible, a leading enterprise automation solution, operates on Unix-like platforms, managing various systems, including Unix and Microsoft architectures.
-It’s agentless, automating tasks over SSH or Windows Remote Management connections.
+Ansible, a leading enterprise automation solution, operates on Unix-like platforms and manages various systems, including Unix and Microsoft architectures.
+It’s agentless and automates tasks over SSH or Windows Remote Management connections.
 Ansible improves IT infrastructure efficiency, scalability, and reliability.

 Designed for IT professionals, it simplifies tasks like app deployment, system integration, and service coordination in complex IT environments.
 Automation streamlines activities, saving time and boosting productivity.